seojuncha/shell-programming/basic/README.md

 $ sudo apt install net-tools
 ```

-6. Print resource usage
+6. Print resource usage[^1]
 ```shell
 $ top
 ```
-> Can use 'htop' also
+[^1]: You can use 'htop' also for more graphical printing. 'sudo apt install htop'

 ### Text Processing
 1. Count the number of words or lines